total-typescript/total-typescript-book/book-content/chapters/13-modules-scripts-declaration-files.md

   releaseDate: string;
 };

-declare const ALBUM_API: {
+declare const MUSIC_API: {
   getAlbumInfo(upc: string): Promise<Album>;
   searchAlbums(query: string): Promise<Album[]>;
 };
 ```

 Because we haven't included any imports or exports, this file is treated as a script.
-This means that the `ALBUM_API` variable is now available globally in our project.
+This means that the `MUSIC_API` variable is now available globally in our project.

 #### Scoping Global Variables To One File